-The primary purpose of this course is to teach students to think like economists so that they can apply economic concepts and methods to interpret macroeconomic issues and assess the impact of public policies.
-Upon completion of the course, students should be able to pursue intermediate undergraduate level macroeconomic classes.
+The primary purpose of this course is to teach students to think like economists so that they can apply microeconomic concepts and methods to make better personal and business decisions, assess public policies, and better understand the world around them.

+Students succeeding in this course should be able to pursue intermediate undergraduate level microeconomic classes.